adrian-enspired/observable/README.md

             If omitted, the observer will recieve notifications on _all_ events.
             Event names are arbitrary, dot-delimited strings.
             Event names may be grouped in hierarchies; a trailing dot will match all sub-named events.
+            The special event name "all" will match _all_ events.
     </li>
     <li>
         <p><b>detach</b><br>